jcsaezal/pmctrack/README.md

 	*** BUILD PROCESS COMPLETED SUCCESSFULLY ***

-The `pmctrack-manager` retrieves key information from the system and builds the command-line tools as well as the different flavors of the PMCTrack kernel module compatible with the current platform.
+The `pmctrack-manager` command retrieves key information from the system and builds the command-line tools as well as the different flavors of the PMCTrack kernel module compatible with the current platform.
 If the build fails, build errors can be found in the `build.log` file created in the current directory.

 ## Building PMCTrack from source for the Intel Xeon Phi